 Over the next several years, Wright designed a series of residences and public buildings that became known as the leading examples of the "Prairie School" of architecture.
 These were single-story homes with low, pitched roofs and long rows of casement windows, employing only locally available materials and wood that was always unstained and unpainted, emphasizing its natural beauty.
 Wright's most celebrated "Prairie School" buildings include the Robie House in Chicago and the Unity Temple in Oak Park.
 While such works made Wright a celebrity and his work became the subject of much acclaim in Europe, he remained relatively unknown outside of architectural circles in the United States.

 In 1909, after 20 years of marriage, Wright suddenly abandoned his wife, children and practice and moved to Germany with a woman named Mamah Borthwick Cheney, the wife of a client.
-Working with the acclaimed publisher Ernst Wasmuth, Wright put together two portfolios of his work while in Germany that further raised his international profile as one of the leading living architects.
+Working with the acclaimed publisher Ernst Wasmuth, Wright put together two portfolios of his work while in Germany that further raised his international profile as one of the top living architects.

 In 1913, Wright and Cheney returned to the United States, and Wright designed them a home on the land of his maternal ancestors in Spring Green, Wisconsin.
 Named Taliesin, Welsh for "shining brow," it was one of the most acclaimed works of his life.
 However, tragedy struck in 1914 when a deranged servant set fire to the house, burning it to the ground and killing Cheney and six others.
-Although Wright was devastated by the loss of his lover and home, he immediately began rebuilding Taliesin in order to, in his own words, "wipe the scar from the hill."
+Although Wright was devastated by the loss of his lover and home, he immediately began rebuilding Taliesin to, in his own words, "wipe the scar from the hill."